StarCom Racing

-StarCom Racing (SCR) was an American professional stock car racing team that last competed in the NASCAR Cup Series.
-Based in Salisbury, North Carolina, the team last fielded the No. 00 Chevrolet Camaro ZL1 1LE full-time for Quin Houff in a technical alliance with Richard Childress Racing.
+StarCom Racing (SCR) is an American racing team that competes part time in the Michelin Pilot Challenge and formerly competed full-time in the NASCAR Cup Series.
+Based in Salisbury, North Carolina, the team fields the No. 12 Hyundai Elantra TCR in a partnership with Nitro Motorsports, with Andy Lally.
+In NASCAR, the team fielded the No. 00 Chevrolet Camaro ZL1 1LE full-time for Quin Houff in a technical alliance with Richard Childress Racing.
 Veteran NASCAR driver Derrike Cope served as the team's manager.
-The team folded in 2021 and its assets were bought by 23XI Racing the year later.
+The team folded in 2021 and its assets were bought by 23XI Racing later that year.

+On February 1, 2024, it was announced that the team would reopen and run select races in the Michelin Pilot Challenge in collaboration with Nitro Motorsports.

 NASCAR Cup Series

-StarCom Fiber on September 25, 2017; announced their intentions to field a car in the Monster Energy NASCAR Cup Series.
+On September 25, 2017 StarCom Fiber announced their intentions to field a car in the Monster Energy NASCAR Cup Series.
 The team selected veteran driver Derrike Cope to drive the No. 00 StarCom Fiber Chevrolet, whom they had previously sponsored throughout the 2017 season at Premium Motorsports.
 Almost a month later, ESPN reported SCR would be making its Cup Series debut at Kansas Speedway for the 2017 Hollywood Casino 400.

 On September 1, 2021, Catchfence.com reported that StarCom sold its charter.
 On September 15, shop foreman and mechanical director Charlie Langenstein confirmed that StarCom Racing would shut down operations at the end of the 2021 season.
 On November 16, it was revealed that StarCom's charter was sold to 23XI Racing.

 Following the team's closure, Woehlemann and the Kohler brothers would join The Money Team Racing, owned by boxer Floyd Mayweather Jr.